CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/StatsRecordingView.md

 - Show [application instance start filters](../../features/ProfilingDataFiltering#application-instance-start-filters).
 - Apply no filters.
 - Collapse all items in the tree view.
-- Open the recording side bar that gives an overview of all you recordings.
+- Open the recording side bar that gives an overview of all your recordings.
 - Stop recording.
-This stops the recording current snapshot.
+This stops the logging of data into the current recording.
 - Enable comparing recordings.
-Enabling this allows you to select a snapshot to compare to.
+Enabling this allows you to select a recording to compare to.
 This causes the statistics table to show relative statistics.
-For example, lets say we are comparing snapshot 1 with snapshot 2.
-If snapshot 1 takes 50 ms to execute a function, and snapshot 2 takes 150 ms. The table would show -100 ms, as the current snapshot is 100ms faster.
+For example, lets say we are comparing recording 1 with recording 2.
+If recording 1 takes 50 ms to execute a function, and recording 2 takes 150 ms. The table would show -100 ms, as the current recording is 100ms faster.
 - Stats recording to compare against.
-Here you can select the snapshot to compare to.
+Here you can select the recording to compare to.
 This only affects the statistics table if "Enable comparing recordings" is enabled!

 Below all these buttons, there is a search bar (Ctrl + F).
 Here you search for method using its name.
 When you select one of the suggestions, it will automatically expand the tree view until the searched method.

-## Snapshots Statistics Difference
+## Recording Statistics Difference
 When comparing of recordings is enabled, you see the difference between the statistics of the current snapshot and the selected one.

 ![assets/img/ApplicationInstanceWindow/StatisticSnapshotComparison.png](../../../assets/img/ApplicationInstanceWindow/StatisticSnapshotComparison.png)